xeroc/tributary/docs/docs/faq.md

 Systems like x402 require clients to sign transactions with internet-connected private keys, creating "hot" wallets that are inherently risky.
 Tributary replaces this with a public contract that states clear limits on withdrawals.
 A single, well-reviewed delegation signature is more secure than repeatedly approving transactions from potentially malicious websites.
 The contract's transparency and revocability provide better protection than trusting hot keys.

+Unlike protocols where private keys must be accessible to AI agents or bots—granting access to your entire wallet and all assets—Tributary's delegation is limited to a specific token (e.g., USDC) and a predefined amount.
+This significantly reduces the impact radius of any potential compromise, allowing private keys to remain cold and secure.

 ## Adoption and Use Cases

 ### Why recurring payments?
 Don't users prefer one-time payments in DeFi?